UniMERNet: A Universal Network for Real-World Mathematical Expression Recognition: UniMER Dataset

 \subsubsection{Handwritten Expressions (HWE)}

-For HWE, we leveraged the existing public datasets CROHME~\cite{mouchere2014icfhr,mouchere2016icfhr2016,mahdavi2019icdar} and HME100K~\cite{yuan2022syntax}.
-CROHME, a widely recognized dataset in the HMER field, originated from the handwritten digit recognition competition and includes 8,836 training expressions and 3,332 test expressions.
-HME100K, a real-world handwritten expression dataset, comprises 74,502 training and 24,607 test images.
-Given the high accuracy of these datasets' annotations, we combined them to form our HWE data.
-Specifically, the HWE training set incorporated 8,836 training formulas from CROHME and 74,502 training formulas from HME100K, totaling 83,338 training samples.
-The HWE test set comprised 3,332 test set formulas from CROHME and a 3,000 formula samples from the HME100K test set, resulting in a total of 6,332 test formulas.
+For HWE, we utilize the public datasets CROHME~\cite{mouchere2014icfhr,mouchere2016icfhr2016,mahdavi2019icdar} and HME100K~\cite{yuan2022syntax}.
+CROHME, a well-known dataset in HMER, originates from the handwritten digit recognition competition and includes 8,836 training expressions and 3,332 test expressions.
+HME100K, a real-world handwritten expression dataset, provides 74,502 training and 24,607 test images.
+Due to the high annotation accuracy of these datasets, we combine them for our HWE data.
+Specifically, the HWE training set consists of 8,836 formulas from CROHME and 74,502 from HME100K, totaling 83,338 samples.
+The HWE test set includes 3,332 formulas from CROHME and 3,000 from HME100K, totaling 6,332 test formulas.